varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 <a href="/static/images/bug-notification.png"><img src="/static/images/bug-notification.png" style="width:500px"></a>

 These are the users who are interested in bugs and patches being uploaded to that particular project.
 They will receive an e-mail that you have uploaded a patch on to the bug page.
-Among these people, will be developers, maintaners and experienced contributors.
+Among these people, will be developers, maintainers and experienced contributors.
 This means, they will now be interested in reviewing your patch.
 The review can be from anyone experienced in the project.

-The reviewerer may give you a full review or only review part of the patch indicating what issues you need to resolve first.
+The reviewer may give you a full review or only review part of the patch indicating what issues you need to resolve first.
 A few common possible issues with a patch can be (but not limited to):

 1. Patch does not have a good commit message.
 1. Your changes are not complete.